 The combined recipe of the violent doormen & the racist cops, seasoned with the bitterness, that anyone with even half a brain felt towards Frau Thatcher's government of the day, alienated a great many ordinary people.

 We weren’t the only ones & she was deeply hated & her party of self-entitled toffs resented, by the vast majority of the Toon, the North & beyond.

-This UK-wide disenchantment, was a big factor in laying the foundations for the birth of Newcastle’s original 80s Underground Party Scene…
+This UK-wide disenchantment, was a major (not John, he came later) factor in laying the foundations for the birth of Newcastle’s original 80s Underground Party Scene.

 So in the mid 80s, now we were running the Trent & doing the jukebox in there, it was a natural progression to start to Dj & spin tunes in public.